When you picture a guinea pig, you likely think about their chubby bodies, their adorable noses, and their thick, lustrous coats.

 You can mitigate the need for horizontal space by taking them out of their enclosure and letting them run around.
 They’ll also need plenty of toys for enrichment.

-Keep in mind that the more room that your rodent has, the better they’ll be able to separate their bathroom area from the rest of the tank.
+Keep in mind that the more room your rodent has, the better they’ll be able to separate their bathroom area from the rest of the tank.
 Besides being healthier for your pet, it also makes their cage easier to clean.

 Skinny Pigs should have plenty of substrate lining the bottom of their cages so they can dig down when they get cold.
 Aim for paper shavings or similar products, as cedar and pine contain chemicals that can harm your pet if ingested.
 Even if your critter doesn’t eat them, the fumes can be harmful to their respiratory system.